 This is one of our most popular guided kayaking expeditions.

 Catch the last glow of sunset, as you venture out to kayak under the moon and stars for a truly magical experience.
 Observe the serene, black silk waters, with your friends and family keeping an eye out for marine life or a sudden sparkle of phosphorescence.

 Please note our tour is focused around sunset, phosphorescence viewing is not guaranteed.

 Hotham Sound Kayak Tour

-Once into Hotham Sound, you will slip into your kayak and paddle to Friel Falls, which at 1400 feet tall is considered to be the longest free-standing waterfall between here and Alaska.
-Depending upon the time of year and the amount of recent rainfall, the sound of the falls can been compared to thunder; don’t be surprised if you can hear it from a mile away.
+Once into Hotham Sound, you will slip into your kayak and paddle to Freil Falls, which at 1400 feet tall, is considered to be the longest free-standing waterfall between here and Alaska.
+Depending upon the time of year and the amount of recent rainfall, the sound of the falls has been compared to thunder; don’t be surprised if you can hear it from a mile away.